How the concept of RAY came about

 Blue isn’t all bad – read more here about the complex BlueBalance RAY achieved in its technology, and why it helps our health.
 Click here

 On top of that, the little-known ‘flicker factor’ is a major issue.
 Every LED flickers.
 It maybe so fast that your eyes don’t even perceive it but our brain records that flicker, and – simply put – as a result is hyper alert.
 In other words, it makes it hard for people to switch off.
 Learn more about the flicker factor in this blog.

 A bright beginning

-J felt strongly that lighting should feel great, not artificial, not uncomfortable or over-stimulating and certainly not synthetic.
+J felt strongly that lighting should feel natural, not artificial, not uncomfortable or over-stimulating and certainly not synthetic.
 He had an instinct that more could be done to revolutionise the existing choices.

 When he realised that we were actually putting our health and wellbeing at risk due to blue light and flicker, and that his idea was – in fact – more that just a gut feeling, he began to seek solutions.
 With more of us staying at home, or working in artificially-lit offices, it was clear to him that something had to be done.

 A Shared Vision

 Simon had formerly worked with Nobel Prize winner, Shuji Nakamura who first harnessed the use of LED in a lighting application.
 As a result, he was a passionate advocate for the technology, with a great depth of understanding about its makeup.
 He also shared J’s passion for creating light that contributed to the health and wellbeing of the people who enjoyed it.